oracle-livelabs/pts/ai-agentics/lab2/lab2.md

 print("\nResponse:\n", response.get("output"))
 ```

-The output would be similar to text shown below
+The output would be similar to text shown below.

 ````
     Entering new AgentExecutor chain...
-    Thought: I will create an email PDF to send to Vijay from the user's name, Homer Simpson, as per the chat history.
+    Thought: I will create an email PDF to send to Vijay from the user's name, Homer, as per the chat history.
     Action: Create PDF
     Action Input: {
         "title": "Email",
         "content": {
             "to": "vijay.balebail@oracle.com",
             "subject": "Thank you for the workshop",
             "message": "Dear Vijay,\n\nI wanted to reach out and express my gratitude for the wonderful workshop you conducted.
 It was an insightful and engaging session, and I learned a lot about building an AI agent with Oracle GenAI.\n\nThank you for your time and expertise.
-I look forward to applying these concepts in my work.\n\nBest regards,\nHomer Simpson"
+I look forward to applying these concepts in my work.\n\nBest regards,\nHomer"
         }
-    Action: Create PDFerated and saved as Email_to_vijaybalebailoraclecom_from_Homer.pdf Action Input: {
+    Action: Create PDF and saved as Email_to_vijaybalebailoraclecom_from_Homer.pdf Action Input: {
         "title": "Email",
         "content": {
             "to": "vijay.balebail@oracle.com",
             "subject": "Thank you for the workshop",
             "message": "Dear Vijay,\n\nI wanted to reach out and express my gratitude for the wonderful workshop you conducted.
 It was an insightful and engaging session, and I learned a lot about building an AI agent with Oracle GenAI.\n\nThank you for your time and expertise.
-I look forward to applying these concepts in my work.\n\nBest regards,\nHomer Simpson"
+I look forward to applying these concepts in my work.\n\nBest regards,\nHomer"
         }
-    Thought: I have created an email PDF to send to Vijay from Homer Simpson, as per the user's request.
+    Thought: I have created an email PDF to send to Vijay from Homer, as per the user's request.

-    Final Answer: I've created an email PDF and sent it to Vijay from Homer Simpson.
+    Final Answer: I've created an email PDF and sent it to Vijay from Homer.
 You can find the PDF saved as Email_to_vijaybalebailoraclecom_from_Homer.pdf

     Finished chain.

     Response:
-     I've created an email PDF and sent it to Vijay from Homer Simpson.
+     I've created an email PDF and sent it to Vijay from Homer.
 You can find the PDF saved as Email_to_vijaybalebailoraclecom_from_Homer.pdf.

 ````

-**You have succesfully completed Lab2.**
+**You have successfully completed Lab2.**

 You may now [proceed to the next lab](#next).

 ## Acknowledgements

 * **Authors** - Vijay Balebail, Rajeev Rumale
 * **Contributors** - Milton Wan, Doug Hood
 * **Last Updated By/Date** - Rajeev Rumale, June 2025